Cutting and Eating Disorders

 The relationship between cutting and eating disorders

 Sadly, these same underlying emotions are experienced in individuals who engage in eating disorder behaviors associated with binging and purging.
 Self-induced vomiting, laxative abuse, diuretic abuse, and excessive exercise may or may not follow episodes of binging in order to rid the body of calories and prevent weight gain.
 These behaviors are rarely about food but rather are fueled by an unhealthy coping mechanism to deal with underlying emotions associated with lack of control such as anger, low self-esteem, trauma, anxiety, and depression.
-Eating disorders like self-harm behaviors result in a sense of relief once the purging or binging is completed however feelings of guilt and sadly quickly follow, resulting in a vicious cycle of empty emotions.
+Cutting and eating disorders, eating disorders like self-harm behaviors result in a sense of relief once the purging or binging is completed however feelings of guilt and sadly quickly follow, resulting in a vicious cycle of empty emotions.

 Consequences associated with self-harm and eating disorders